armohamm/angular2-company-website-template/README.md

 You can put breakpoints to lines for example in .ts files by clicking from the left of the line number.
 You can also add variables to watch and use console.log() in your code.

+## More info

+Please be free to ask.
+I can be contacted via email.